ibm-cloud-docs/vmwaresolutions/services/vrops_overview.md

 Like the other VMware components in the stack, you have the flexibility to bring your enterprise licenses to the cloud (per CPU or OSI) or to rent VMware licenses from {{site.data.keyword.cloud_notm}}.

-This service is available only to VMware vCenter Server on {{site.data.keyword.cloud_notm}} instances that are deployed in V3.2 and later releases.
+This service is available only to VMware vCenter Server instances that are deployed in V3.2 and later releases.
 The current versions that are installed are vROps 7.5 and vRLI 4.8.
 {:note}

-## Technical specifications for VMware vRealize Operations and vRealize Log Insight on IBM Cloud
+## Technical specifications for vRealize Operations and Log Insight
 {: #vrops_overview-specs}

-The following components are ordered and included in the VMware vRealize Operations and vRealize Log Insight on {{site.data.keyword.cloud_notm}} service:
+The following components are ordered and included in the vRealize Operations and Log Insight service:
 * VMware vRealize Operations (vROps) 7.5
 * VMware vRealize Log Insight (vRLI) 4.8

 For information about the design, requirements and preconfigured management packs, see [Operations management architecture overview](/docs/services/vmwaresolutions/services?topic=vmware-solutions-opsmgmt-arch).

-### Resource requirements for VMware vRealize Operations and vRealize Log Insight on IBM Cloud
+### Resource requirements for vRealize Operations and Log Insight
 {: #vrops_overview-resource-req}

-The following table lists the minimum requirements to order VMware vRealize Operations and vRealize Log Insight on IBM Cloud.
+The following table lists the minimum requirements to order vRealize Operations and Log Insight.

 | Item        | Description       |
 |:------------- |:------------- |
 | Cores | 18 |
 | Memory (GB) | 208 |
 {: caption="Table 1.
-Minimum requirements for VMware vRealize Operations and vRealize Log Insight" caption-side="top"}
+Minimum requirements for vRealize Operations and Log Insight" caption-side="top"}

-### Formulas for calculating vRealize Operations and vRealize Log Insight on IBM Cloud space requirements
+### Formulas for calculating vRealize Operations and Log Insight space requirements
 {: #vrops_overview-formulas}

-The following formulas are used to calculate the space requirements for vRealize Operations and Log Insight on IBM Cloud and the management overheads.
+The following formulas are used to calculate the space requirements for vRealize Operations and Log Insight and the management overheads.

 #### Formula to calculate the number of available cores
 {: #vrops_overview-formulas-1}